 \subsection{Uncertainties}

-In this section, we discuss all possibilities that could be the uncertainties source.
-Our first concern lies in the estimate of the column density which is constructed by the modified SED fitting from Herschel data (see Paper I).
+In this section, we discuss several possible uncertainties.
+Our first concern lies in the estimate of the column density, which is constructed by the modified SED fitting from Herschel data (see Paper I).
 Our derived column density agrees well in a range of $1.9\times 10^{21}-1.3\times 10^{22}\,\rm cm^{-2}$ estimation from PDR modelling (\citealt{2020MNRAS.494.5279C}), but $1.3\times 10^{22}\,\cm^{-2}$ is 1.12 times higher than our maximum derivation.
 Hence if $B_{\rm pos} \sim N(\rm H_{2})^{0.5}$, the mass-to-flux ratio $\lambda$ increases by a factor 1.06, and the Alfv\'enic Mach number correspondingly decreases by a factor of 0.94, the magnetic pressure increases by a factor of 1.12.
 The values are slightly changed but do not affect our conclusions.

-Our second concern is related to the volume density which is derived from the column density.
+Our second concern is related to the volume density derived from the column density.
 The depth of the cloud is fixed and estimated by the auto-correlation function from the polarized intensity.
 Thus, our derived volume density is insensitive to the local cloud depth, which could be either over-/under-estimated.